brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Figuring out what belongs where
 - Configuring custom pipelines
 - Setting up dashboards
-- Naming conventions, between Github and NexusIQ
+- Naming conventions, between Github and NexusIQ for instance
 - You can just follow the name
 - You know how we name things, so you have guidance.
 :::